hksquinson/portfolio/_experiences/nutritional-advice-chatbot.md

 end_date:
 ---

+- Working in a team of six to build a multimodal chatbot for providing nutritional advice
-- Extracted and curated text and images from social media using advanced web-scraping techniques to build a comprehensive training dataset
+- Extracted and curated text and images from social media with web-scraping to build a comprehensive training dataset for initial tests
+- Conducted in-depth literature review on multi-modal model architectures

 <!-- - Cleaned and preprocessed data to ensure high accuracy and relevance -->
-- Conducted an in-depth review of literature on multi-modal model architectures to inform project development